BitWeb/java-core-lib/README.md

 `ee.bitweb.core.retrofit.builder.SpringAwareRetrofitBuilder`

 Basic `ee.bitweb.core.retrofit.interceptor.auth.AuthTokenInjectInterceptor` is also provided that can be used to propagate auth tokens between internal services.
+It can be autoconfigured as default interceptor bean by setting property `ee.bitweb.core.retrofit.auth-token-injector.enabled=true` you will also need to specify the header name via. `ee.bitweb.core.retrofit.auth-token-injector.headerName` property.
+Interceptor will add tokens to request that pass a whitelist.
+You can specify the contents of that whitelist with `ee.bitweb.core.retrofit.auth-token-injector.whitelist-urls[]` property which takes regex patterns as values.
+For example ee.bitweb.core.retrofit.auth-token-injector.whitelist-urls[0]=^http?:\\/\\/localhost:\\d{3,5}\\/.*
-It is not autoconfigured in no way, to AVOID ACCIDENTAL LEAKAGE of tokens to external services.
-In order to use that interceptor you must provide implementation of `ee.bitweb.core.retrofit.interceptor.auth.TokenProvider` interface.
+Lastly, you must provide implementation of `ee.bitweb.core.retrofit.interceptor.auth.TokenProvider` interface.
+In case of an autoconfiguration, it must be declared as bean

 ## Usage